Open a company with a bank account in Serbia

 - A receipt of payment of the business registration fee.

-- An application can be filed by a founder or an authorized / proxy.
+The application can be filed by a founder or an authorized individual or a trustee.

 Step 7.
 Business Registration

-The regulator carefully reviews the application, and if everything is in order, approves the application.
+The regulator carefully reviews the application and approves it if everything is in order.
 You receive:

 - Business number;